priyaranganath/SCT_SD_4/README.md

 # SCT_SD_4
-This project is a basic web scraping application built using Java.
-Its main purpose is to demonstrate how product-related information can be automatically collected from an e-commerce website.
-The program scans through the HTML source code of a webpage, identifies specific tags (such as product titles inside <h2> tags and prices inside
-<span class="price"> tags), and extracts only the meaningful details.
-Instead of showing the raw and cluttered HTML code, it processes the data and presents the output in a clean, readable format as pairs of Product Name – Price.
+This project is a Java-based web scraping application that collects product information from an e-commerce website.
+It scans the HTML source, identifies tags like product titles and prices, and extracts only the meaningful details.
+The output is displayed in a clean and readable format as pairs of Product Name – Price, instead of cluttered HTML code.